astro-tech/kiwicom-task/README.md

 | `raw_format_requested`| boolean  | Get output as dictionary?| Optional (defaults to False) | --raw                 |

 Optional arguments can be given in random order.
+To display the command line help screen use: -h or --help

 **The main file is solution.py.**